 Lord, hear our prayer.

-We pray for those who have died recently and for those whose anniversaries occur at this time.
-May they be raised in the Spirit of Jesus to share eternal life with him.
+We remember those who have died recently and those whose anniversaries we recall at this time.
+May God welcome them into the eternal kingdom and reward them for their faithful service.

 Lord, hear us.